apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 * [1] Philippe Flajolet, E ́ric Fusy, Olivier Gandouet, and Fre ́de ́ric Meunier.
 Hyperloglog: the analysis of a near-optimal cardinality estimation algorithm.
 In *DMTCS Conference on Analysis of Algorithms*, pages 137–156, 2007.
 * [2] Edith Cohen, All-Distances Sketches, Revisited: HIP Estimators for Massive Graphs Analysis, *ACM PODS 2014*.

+* [3] Kevin Lang, Back to the Future: an Even More Nearly Optimal Cardinality Estimation Algorithm. https://arxiv.org/abs/1708.06839